 Not All PR Firms Are the Same

-Though your clients can greatly benefit from the services of a New York PR firm, not every PR firm will be a good fit.
+Though your clients can greatly benefit from the services of a PR firm, not every PR firm will be a good fit.
 Just as attorneys focus on certain areas of the law, the same is often true of PR firms.
 When considering which firm might best serve your and your client’s needs, you may want to take the following into account:

 - Does the PR firm have previous experience representing lawyers or law firms?
 It’s important that they have at least a general understanding of the law and legal procedures.